How PIAM Supports Zero Trust Architecture in Healthcare Security

 3. Simplified Compliance and Audit Readiness

-PIAM automates policy enforcement and compliance reporting.
+PIAM automates policy enforcement and reporting, ensuring compliance with HIPAA, GDPR, and DEA requirements.

 4. Cost Savings